 I mean, take Jesus in Gethsemane.
-It's a great -- as you know, it's a great tradition that He really believed at one moment that God would allow the cup to pass in the frenzy of this -- of His ordeal.
+It's a great -- as you know, it's a great tradition that He really believed one moment that God would allow the cup to pass in the frenzy of His -- of this ordeal.
 And He -- that's how He became human.
 Without this prayer, He would not be our brother.
 And yet it was all obvious that it couldn't be.

 Well, this is the human situation, that at no one time where we are acting are we allowed to know what's happening.
-This is ridiculous.
-It means that a man who is creating, as soon as he wants to know what he is doing while he is creating, splits into object and subject.
+This is ridiculous. { } the -- the -- the -- a man who is creating, as soon as he wants to know what he is doing while he is creating, splits into object and subject.
 He wants to stand before the mirror and he is impotent.
-And impotency rules the world today because of this, because people think that self-knowledge is more important than creation.
-Creation - creative - can only be when you forego self-consciousness and have - even prefer a wrong interpretation of what you're doing, you see, to knowing exactly analytically what you're doing.
+And impotency rules the world today because of this: because people think that self-knowledge is more important than creation.
+Creation you -- creative -- can only be when you forgo self-consciousness and have -- even prefer a wrong interpretation of what you're doing, you see, to knowing exactly analytically what you're doing.
 How can anybody otherwise ever get engaged in his five senses?
 Marriage is based on this power still to have frenzy.
 The people don't get engaged today.
-They just have an affair together and call this marriage.
+They just have a -- an affair together and they call this marriage.
 That isn't marriage.
-I mean, you see, people who are really married cannot be divorced, and since so many people are divorced, obviously they have never been married, because they have been told that they must not be in a frenzy, they mustn't be in love.
+I mean, oth- -- you see, real -- people who are really married cannot be divorced, and since so many people are divorced, obviously they never have been married, because they have been told that they must not be in a frenzy; they mustn't be in love.
 So they aren't.
-They are just - they are just in sex.
+They have just -they are just in sex.

-The -- I mean all this, sir, you see.
+They -- I mean all this, Sir, you see.
 Love, after all, is -- is this power to be alone with your passion in the spiritual sense, you see -- that something has befallen you which nobody else at this moment can endure.
 Very often the lady herself isn't yet ready.
 Well, great love that cannot endure, that cannot wait, that cannot court, that cannot woo, is not love.
-And there is so little love today in the world because it if isn't immediately understood, "Let's get married," then the boy says, "Well, then it isn't right," instead of writing poetry for three years.
-That's his myth, you see, these three years of poetry.
+And there is so little love today in the world because it if isn't immediately understood, "Let's get married," then the boy says, "Well, then it isn't right," instead of -- of -- of writing poetry for three years.
+That's his myth, you see, the three years of poetry.

-So, pardon me, but we have to see now that myth is the one -- one generation's situation or one-phase situation of the human mind in disconnection with the other phases, you see.
-And the more passion, the more powerful this one phase is -- with someting -- take the inventor.
-Don't you think Mr. Lindbergh or the -- all these brother Wrights were obsessed with this plane?
-If you read -- I have read their life and their correspondence -- I mean, terribly narrow-minded people -- they really thought that the salvation of the world depended on the aircraft, you see.
-Now we know just the atom bomb depended on it.
-Is this enough, sir?
+So, pardon me, but we have to -- to see now that myth is the one -- one generation's -- situation or one-phase situation of the human mind in disconnection with the other phases, you see.
+And the more passion, the more powerful this one phase is -- with something -- take the inventor.
+Don't you think Mr. Lindbergh or the Orville -- the brother Wrights were obsessed with this plane?
+If you read -- I have read their life and their correspondence -- I mean, terribly narrowminded people -- they really thought that the salvation of the world depended on -- on the aircraft, you see.
+Now we know it, the -- just the atom bomb depended on it.
+Is this enough, Sir?